Steve Van Buren: Legacy, honors, and later life

 Van Buren retired as the NFL record holder for career rushing yards and career rushing touchdowns.
 He was the first player to rush for over 1,000 yards in a season twice, and he held the top two single-season records in rushing yards and rushing touchdowns.
 He was the first to rush for over ten touchdowns in a season, a feat he accomplished three times before any other player did so once.
 He was the last Eagles player to win the rushing title until LeSean McCoy led the league in rushing yards in 2013.
 As of 2019, he remains the Eagles' career leader in rushing touchdowns.

 In 1950, Van Buren was selected by the Associated Press for an all-time Southeastern Conference team, which honored the best 11 players in the conference's then 17-year existence.
 He was inducted into the Louisiana State University Athletic Hall of Fame in 1944 and the Louisiana Sports Hall of Fame in 1961.

 He was inducted into the Pro Football Hall of Fame in the class of 1965, which also included Guy Chamberlain, Paddy Driscoll, Dan Fortmann, Otto Graham, Sid Luckman, and Bob Waterfield.
 He was the first Eagles player to be inducted.
 Clarke Hinkle presented him with the honor at the induction ceremony.
 Van Buren's acceptance speech consisted of four sentences:Thank you Clarke Hinkle, I'm certainly glad to have broken your record.
 Since you people can't hear too good and I'm not too good a speaker I won't say much, but it's a great honor to be here.
 The two days I've spent in Canton will certainly bring me back every year from now on.
 Thank you very much.

 Van Buren's jersey number 15 was later retired by the Eagles.
 He is also a member of the Philadelphia Eagles Hall of Fame and the Philadelphia Sports Hall of Fame.
 In 2007, he was named to the Eagles 75th Anniversary Team as the starting running back.
 Van Buren is a member of the NFL 1940s All-Decade Team, which honors the best players from the decade.
-He was selected to the NFL’s 75th and 100th Anniversary All-Time Teams in 1994 and 2019, respectively.
+He was selected to the NFL's 75th and 100th Anniversary All-Time Teams in 1994 and 2019, respectively.

+In 2021 The Athletic listed him at 98 of the 100 greatest players ever.

 Van Buren lived quietly in Lancaster, Pennsylvania after his football career, where he ran an antique shop with his son-in-law.
 He also owned a used-car lot with George Ferguson in Delaware County.
 He also owned a dance hall.
 His wife, Grace, died in 1978.
 Van Buren died of pneumonia on August 23, 2012, in Lancaster at the age of 91.